systers/vms/docs/Installation Guide.md

     python manage.py syncdb

+NOTE: In case, you get the following error django.db.utils.ProgrammingError: relation "auth_user" does not exist, while running the above command do the following
+    python manage.py migrate auth
+    python manage.py migrate
+Now again try running the command
+    python manage.py syncdb

 We do not want to create a superuser at this time, so when it asks you to create a superuser, say 'no':

     You just installed Djano's auth system, which means you don't have any superusers defined.